Osteoporosis is one of the primary cause of morbidity among elderly individuals in India.

 Post menopausal osteoporosis affects 80% women above 65 years.
 Women after menopause lose about 2% of bone density.
 Osteoporosis is responsible for 15 million fractures each year.

 What is osteoporosis?

 "Osteo" means ‘bone’ and "porous" means ‘pores’ or 'holes', meaning 'holes in bones'.
 It is a common condition in which bones become weak and are at risk of breaking easily compared to normal bones.
 It affects both men and women, mainly in old age.

-Osteoporosis is a "silent" condition and may remain without any symptoms in some patients.
-It may come to attention only when weak bone breaks.
+Osteoporosis is a "silent" condition and is asymptomatic till the bone breaks.
 Usually this happens at the spine, wrist and hip.
 Such fractures lead to long-term pain and disability and may even cause death.
 Hence, the main goal of treating osteoporosis is to prevent these fractures.